BrunnoBorges/BrunnoBorges/README.md

 ### Hi there 👋

+My name is Brunno Diego, from São Paulo - Brazil(🇧🇷).
+I work as Ux Design / front-end developer since 2018, currently developing this function at Banco Original, and with little time, you can use github as a post code.
+In my free time, I like to play (and watch) football (⚽️), watch movies (🎞️) and series (📺), read books (📚), listen to music (🎵) and eventually like to philosophize about life with a beer ( 🍺).

+Would you like to meet me?

 <!--
 **BrunnoBorges/BrunnoBorges** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.